 The Samsung Galaxy SmartTag is a small accessory that can be tracked in order to determine its location.
 This means it can be attached to your wallet, keys, backpack, pet collar, or anything you can think of, to help you locate your belongings.

 The SmartTag’s main competitors are Tile and Apple’s AirTag, but Samsung has some neat tricks up its sleeve that give it the edge over the competition.
 All while keeping a very competitive price of $29.99 for one tag.

-Those interested in a more precise device should keep an eye out for the upcoming Samsung Galaxy SmartTag Plus.
-This one uses ultra-wideband (UWB) technology to pinpoint a more precise location that’s accurate down to a few inches.
+Those interested in a more precise device should take a look at Samsung Galaxy SmartTag Plus.
+It uses ultra-wideband (UWB) technology to pinpoint a more precise location that’s accurate down to a few inches.
 The basic SmartTag uses Bluetooth LE, which offers more of an estimated tracking.
-This one will launch for $39.99, but will only be supported by a handful of the latest Samsung phones.
+It launched at $39.99, making it $10 more expensive than the regular Samsung Galaxy SmartTag.

 While I can’t say it’s super tiny, the device is small enough to not feel cumbersome while carrying it around and it can be thrown in any pocket without creating bulk.
 It weighs a measly 13g and measures 39.1 x 39.1 x 9.9mm.
 The unit’s minimalist design and basic colors also make it a very discrete gadget that won’t turn many eyes.

 The Samsung Galaxy SmartTag uses Bluetooth Low Energy (LE) to connect to your smartphone.
 Once linked, it will be tracked through the SmartThings Find service in the SmartThings app.
 Here you can see the device’s last recorded location.